1000 E. University Ave.

 Program of Study

 Unless otherwise specified, each student must submit a program of study to the Office of the Registrar for approval.
 The program of study form is available online at www.uwyo.edu/uwgrad.
-Return the completed form with all required attachments to the Office of the Registrar.
+The completed form should be returned with all required attachments to the Office of the Registrar.
 Degree Analysts will transcribe the program into a CAPP audit, which constitutes an agreement between the student, the student's committee, and the university wherein the minimum coursework requirements for that student's degree are listed.
 The program should be filed no later than the beginning of the student's second semester (or second Summer Session if enrolling only in summers).
 No master's student will be a candidate for a degree until his/her program is approved by the head of the appropriate department and the college dean.
 Master's degree candidacy occurs with the approval of the program of study.
 Candidacy in the doctorate occurs upon certification of successful completion of the preliminary examination.

 Some degree programs require more hours of credit than the minimum requirement of the university.
 Students should consult their advisers as well as the college and department sections in this bulletin.
 The program filed must include the appropriate minimum number of semester hours of graduate credit required.
 Changes to the approved program must be petitioned on the Office of the Registrar's Request for Change in Graduate Program form.